This story was revised to correct that the MicroMasters Supply Chain Management program does require a bachelor's degree.

 Marc Andreessen co-founded Andreessen Horowitz in 2009.
 An earlier version misstated the year.

-This article has been updated to correct a quote by Jason Croy.
+This article has been updated to reflect when a new iPhone typically launches.

 The story was revised to correct that Apple pays dividends.